 Limited metered parking is available in surrounding streets for up to two hours.

-• Please join us for the Fall 2018 series!
+• Please join us for the Spring 2019 series!

-• The first event of the day, from 10-11 am, will be Reflections, a discussion circle in which we will be talking about how the topic of the previous week has played out in our lives.
-I hope you will join us as it is always interesting to share our thoughts and in so doing learn about each other's life experiences.
+• The first event of the day, from 10-11 am, will be Reflections, a discussion circle in which we will be talking about how the topics ot the lecture series have played out in our lives.
+I hope you will join us as it is always interesting to share our thoughts and in so doing learn from each other's life experiences.
 (Tea and coffee will be available.)

 • Registration begins at 11 am and continues until 12.15 pm for those who can only attend the main lecture.

 • The more formal portion of the forum begins at 11.30 am with a short personal focus usually given by one of our participants.